Countertop Commercial Coffee Roasters: Space-Saving Solutions for Cafés

 and the BW Team — Bellwether Shop Roaster

 Limited space doesn't mean you can't roast your own coffee.
-Countertop and compact commercial roasters bring in-house roasting within reach for cafés, bakeries, and small roasteries that can't dedicate a room to traditional roasting equipment.
+Countertop and compact commercial roasters bring in-house roasting within reach for cafés, bakeries, and small roasteries that can't dedicate a room to traditional equipment.
+The category has changed significantly in the last few years — what used to require gas lines, exhaust hoods, and a separate roasting room can now run from a 240V outlet on a back-of-house counter.

-This guide compares space-efficient commercial roasting options, with a focus on equipment that fits in existing retail spaces without major infrastructure changes.
+This guide compares the realistic space-efficient options, with a focus on equipment that fits in existing retail spaces without major infrastructure changes.

 Gas roaster3–15 kg capacity$15,000–$60,000